 Contact Dave Cookson or Rita Elliott at the general meeting or coffee morning.

 Some reviews of recent summer outings.
-These are reports which have appeared in the newsletter, but may have been edited due to space constraints.
+These are reports which may have appeared in the newsletter, but may have been edited or not included due to space constraints.
 The full report is here.

 On August 6th we visited Medieval York – a walled city founded by the Romans – whose walls form a walkway on both sides of the River Ouse.

 7th century York Minsters Gothic Cathedral with hand crafted stone, vast stained glass windows and undercroft – has 285 steps up to the Central tower and is the highest point in the city.

 Wander down The Shambles, a narrow street with Elizabethan buildings – the oldest shopping street in Europe.

 The National Railway Museum has 300 vehicles telling the story of rail transport in Britain.
 It has the largest collection of railway objects in the world – and includes the steam world record holder – The Mallard Locomotive.